 Offered: Fall.

-SPED 419 - Student Teaching in the Elementary School (8-10)

-In this culminating field experience, candidates complete a teaching experience in an elementary school under the supervision of a cooperating teacher and college supervisor.
-This is a full-semester assignment.
-Graded S, U.

-Prerequisite: Concurrent enrollment in SPED 440; satisfactory completion of the admission and retention requirements for the special education and the elementary programs; passing score(s) on the Praxis II Content Knowledge Tests, approved Preparing to Teach Portfolio in all applicable programs; completion of the community service requirement; and a negative result from the required tuberculin test.
-Undergraduates and second degree candidates must have a cumulative GPA of 2.75 a full semester prior to student teaching.

-Offered: Fall, Spring.

 SPED 424 - Assessment/Instruction: Adolescents with Mild/Moderate Disabilities (4)

 Assessment and instructional approaches for adolescents with mild/moderate disabilities at the middle grades or secondary level are analyzed.
 Thirty hour practicum required.

 Prerequisite: SPED 300, SPED 310, SPED 312, admission to the Department of Special Education or consent of the department chair.